 Caleb and Mary Beery were members of San Tan Reformed Baptist Church, this church was a member of ARBCA and was “planted” by Grace Covenant Church, mentioned above.
 (I plan on writing another article which will deal more in-depth with the crimes of the Beery’s, but the purpose of this article is to expose, once again, Sovereign Grace Churches care for the perpetrators of crimes against children while showing no concern for the wounded children.
 This seems to be systemic throughout the Sovereign Grace Churches denomination, a part of their DNA, if you will.)

 The Beery’s are both now convicted felons, having plead guilty to two counts of child abuse.
 They both accepted plea bargains and will be serving six months in prison followed by seven years of probation.
 They claim to have used excessive force in disciplining a one-year-old child in their care whom they had hoped to adopt.
 They said they “disciplined” her for not coming when called by spanking her with a spatula.
-What in fact took place was the little baby was dipped in scalding water, causing burns on her bottom which have scarred her for life.
+According to court documents, what appears to have taken place was the fourteen-month-old infant was dipped in scalding water, causing burns on her bottom which have scarred her for life.

 The screenshot below is taken from the Presentencing Investigation report.
 The entire document can be viewed at the end of this post.